Optimization guide for Power BI

 Also, ensure your capacity has sufficient memory allocated to the paginated reports workload.

 You can optimize the Power BI environment by configuring capacity settings, sizing data gateways, and reducing network latency.

 When using capacities—available with Power BI Premium (P SKUs), Premium Per User (PPU) licenses, or Power BI Embedded (A SKUs, A4-A6)—you can manage capacity settings.
 For more information, see Managing Premium capacities.
-For guidance on how to optimize your capacity, see Optimizing Premium capacities.

 A gateway is required whenever Power BI must access data that isn't accessible directly over the Internet.
 You can install the on-premises data gateway on a server on-premises, or VM-hosted Infrastructure-as-a-Service (IaaS).